 - Pre-spooled with monofilament line

 The Zebco 202 is a great reel for avid panfish anglers and novice anglers alike.
-Featuring all-metal gears and a ratio of 2.8:1 you have the makings or a great panfish reel that can winch fish out of thick cover.
+Featuring all-metal gears and a ratio of 2.8:1, you have the makings of a great panfish reel that can winch fish out of thick cover.
 This is arguably the best spincast reel for those wanting to tackle larger fish.

 Features of this reel include a dial drag system for quick drag adjustment, a quick-set anti-reverse system to ensure a rock-solid and locked hookset every time, and a corrosion-resistant stainless steel line pick-up pin for years of reliable use.

 All of the Zebco 202's features are featured in a reel that is built tough while being light, lessening fatigue on long fishing trips, and being tough to handle the abuse you can give it.